 If you don’t keep your check register up to date, you may accidentally spend more than you have in your account, resulting in overdraft fees.
 Also, without a check register you have no independent records to verify your bank statement against.

 Your register contains columns for the following information about each transaction: type, date, description, payment or deposit amount, and current balance.
 Enter the opening balance or last month’s ending balance on the top line.
 Each time you make a deposit, write a check, use a debit card or incur an automatic withdrawal or fee, record the transaction and subtract or add it from the balance above.

 Chase Bank actually has a checkbook worksheet that is easy to follow that you can print out and use at home.

 Balancing Your Checkbook

 Balance your checkbook as soon as possible, and report any errors to your bank immediately.
-According to the Bankrate website, most banks will not fix an error that is not reported within 60 days.
+Most banks will not fix an error that is not reported within 60 days.
 If you do not like to keep paper checkbook registers, keep your receipts and enter each day’s transactions into a computer spreadsheet.
 You can set up the spreadsheet with the same columns as your check register with formulas to do the math for you automatically.

 After you've reviewed your checking account statement, you'll want to place it in a file folder and store it in your filing cabinet.
 Experian suggests keeping a copy of your bank statements for the period of one year, as you may need to refer to them for income and expense information come tax time.
 If you use them for proof of items on your tax return, you should retain them for 36 months.
 If you've selected the paperless option at your bank, you should still have the ability to access your statement online, download it to your computer, and print it out.